-Studio City remains in its ramp-up period.
-Since Studio City started operations in October 2015, it did not have any material financial results in the first nine months of 2015.
+Studio City remains in its ramp-up period and has only been in operation for less than two years.
+Since Studio City started operations in October 2015, it did not have any material financial results in 2014 and the first nine months of 2015.
 Our operating costs, including staffing costs and marketing expenses, will continue to increase in line with our continued ramp-up.